remy/remysharp.com/public/blog/the-web-didnt-change-you-did.md

 ## The illusive freedom of the jQuery days

-What spurred on this blog post was a link, quote and a [comment from Jeremy Keith](https://adactio.com/links/17804).
-The quote was:
+What spurred on this blog post that [Jeremy Keith](https://adactio.com/links/17804) bookmarked and shared.
+[Asko Nõmm wrote](https://www.askonomm.com/blog/i-dont-want-to-do-frontend-anymore):

 > Starting a new project?
 Make sure to write your project idea down because by the time you are finished setting up the vast boilerplate you have probably forgotten it.